johnstonskj/rust-atelier/atelier-smithy/README.md

 The crate provides two low-level parsers, `parse_model` and `parse_selector` that correspond to the core `Model` and `Selector` types.
 These are decouple to allow for the tool use cases where it is unnecessary or even undesirable to parse all selector expressions as well as those cases where selector expressions may be useful in non-model scenarios.

-This crate also provides an implementation of the core `ModelReader` trait for Smithy IDL files.
+This crate also provides implementations of both the core `ModelReader` and `ModelWriter` traits for Smithy IDL files.

 # Example